Introduction to Gradle

 Given below are the features:

 - Extensibility: One of Gradle’s respectable qualities is extensibility.
 The Gradle can easily be generalized for our job forms or models.
-See Android Build Support for an example: This incorporates some new construction concepts including flavor and build styles.
+See Android Build Support for an example: This incorporates some new construction concepts, including flavour and build styles.

 - High Performance: By reserving the output from the previous execution, Gradle quickly completes the task.
 The tasks are performed in parallel and whose only input is changed.
 It avoids unnecessary tasks and provides higher efficiencies.

 - Incremental Builds: It makes it simple for us to construct incrementally, so it does only perform the required tasks.
-If we compile source code, it tests if since the previous execution the source has changed.
-If the code is modified, it will be executable, but if the code is not changed, the execution will be saved and the function will be marked as revised.
+If we compile source code, it tests if the source has changed since the previous execution.
+If the code is modified, it will be executable, but if the code is not changed, the execution will be saved, and the function will be marked as revised.
 In Gradle, this is achieved by multiple algorithms.

 Advantages of Gradle